Bill O’Reilly: Trump tour needed because U.S. journalism failed

 “How did the vaccine get done in seven months?
 I don’t know,” Mr. O’Reilly said.
 “So this will get it on the record because neither I, myself, nor the American people have any blinkin’ idea what happened.”

 Mr. O’Reilly, whose longtime show on Fox News dominated evening ratings for years before his career there unraveled in the midst of allegations of sexual harassment, said he Mr. Trump still calls him “from time to time.”
-The author of multiple bestselling history books ranging from the American Revolution to World War II, Mr. O’Reilly said his first thought was to write a book about their relationship.
+The author of multiple best-selling history books ranging from the American Revolution to World War II, Mr. O’Reilly said his first thought was to write a book about their relationship.

 “But then I thought, ‘That’s not the way to go because I don’t know what happened,’” he said.
 “Instead, we should do a series of interviews.”